-The Transfer of Expenditure form allows direct transfer of funds between a Trust department to another only for employees of Cambridge University Hospitals NHS Foundation Trust.
-If this does not include you and you would like us to invoice your department, then you will need to mark your registration form accordingly (i.e. non CUH NHS FT) and provide us with your departmental budget holder, tel no, email and postal address.
+The Transfer of Expenditure form allows direct transfer of funds between Trust departments for employees of Cambridge University Hospitals NHSFT.
+If this does not apply to you and you would like us to raise an invoice to your department, then please mark your registration form accordingly (i.e. non-CUHNHSFT) and provide us with your departmental budget holder name, email address, telephone number and postal address.

 If you can provide us with a Purchasing Order please do; it is however not compulsory unless your department requires it.

 There will be a test at the end of the session.
 The R&D department will issue the relevant certificates following the session.

 Local Portfolio Management System (LPMS)